 Address: Parc du Cinquantenaire, 1000 Bruxelles, Belgium

 The Royal Museum of the Armed Forces and Military History is dedicated to preserving and displaying military artifacts and memorabilia from Belgium’s history.
-The museum offers a wide range of permanent exhibits on Belgian military history, as well as a library and research center.
+The museum offers a wide range of permanent exhibits on Belgian military history and a library and research center.

-Visitors can also explore the park’s extensive gardens and visit the nearby Royal Palace.
+Visitors can also explore the park’s extensive gardens and the nearby Royal Palace.

 See Related: Best Places to Visit in Belgium

 12. Verzetsmuseum Amsterdam – Museum of WWII Resistance

 Address: Plantage Kerklaan 61, 1018 CX Amsterdam, Netherlands